-I’ve been teaching at Augsburg University since 2006.
-My approach to instruction includes a faithful, honest and critical look at people’s lived realities while simultaneously attempting to seek and proclaim meaning, truth and hope within the context of that reality.
-This is also how I approach my discipline of Youth and Family Ministry.
-Therefore, I will often incorporate the insights of sociology, psychology, cultural studies, and ritual studies into the class’s theological process.
+Jeremy Myers has been teaching at Augsburg University since 2006.
+His approach to instruction includes a faithful, honest, and critical look at people’s lived realities while simultaneously attempting to seek and proclaim meaning, truth, and hope within the context of that reality.
+This is also how he approaches his discipline of Theology & Public Leadership.
+Therefore, he often incorporates insights from sociology, psychology, cultural studies, and ritual studies into the class’s theological process.

-My areas of research include adolescent experiences of God’s presence and activity, how adolescents construct theology, contemplative youth ministry practices, interfaith youth work, a vocational understanding of adolescence, and a public understanding of church.
+In addition to teaching, his work at Augsburg University includes directing the Theology & Public Leadership major, the Youth Studies minor, the Augsburg Youth Theology Institute, and the Riverside Innovation Hub.
+Jeremy’s areas of research include youths’ experiences of God’s presence and activity, how young people construct theology, contemplative youth ministry practices, interfaith youth work, a vocational understanding of young people, and a public understanding of church.

 - B.S.
 University of Minnesota, 1997